nice-game-hints/zniw-adventure/ScatteredWoods/backpack.md

 Now, get back on track - complete the turtle's [errand!](errand.md)

 # But wait, what can I use the backpack for?
-Well, you can now carry five items at once, and combine them from within your inventory.
+You can now carry five items at once, and combine them inside your inventory without having to drop them.